ScruffyRules/_VRChat_VideoPlayer/README.md

 **This *isn't* a video player prefab**
 **SDK2 only**
 If you want a video player prefab head over to [iwaSyncVideo](https://github.com/ziritsu/SyncVideoPlayer_iws) or try and use the one in the SDK
-If you'd like help with this feel free to DM me on Discord (`ScruffyRules#0879`) or mention me in `#random-chat` in the Official VRChat Discord

 ## For World Creators
 I've provided a [zip package here](https://github.com/ScruffyRules/_VRChat_VideoPlayer/raw/master/VRChat_VideoPlayer.zip) which contains a prefab you can drag and drop into your world.